Invariants and chaos in the Volterra gyrostat without energy conservation: Constants of motion for the Volterra gyrostat (VG)

-As described earlier, each constant of motion gives a two-dimensional surface $\mathscr{C}_{1}$, $\mathscr{C}_{2}$.
-Their intersection yields closed curves, giving oscillatory solutions.
-We have solved for the implicit functions describing these trajectories, in Table 3.
-That these are closed curves is confirmed by numerical integration of the tVG equations.
-The numerically integrated trajectories are plotted as solid black curves in Figures 1 and 2, The constants of motion, as well as the numerically integrated trajectories, correspond to the initial condition $\mathrm{x}\left(0\right)=\left[ \right]^{T}$.
-For each subclass, the solution to the tVG is periodic.
-Figure 3 shows the periodic nature of the solutions with time, for the different subclasses of the model.
-The corresponding constants of motion are plotted versus time in Figure 4, confirming their nature.
-Table 4 lists the fixed points of these equations and their stability.
+The intersection of the two-dimensional surfaces $\mathscr{C}_{1}$, $\mathscr{C}_{2}$ is a one dimensional manifold, giving oscillatory periodic solutions if $q,p$ have opposite sign.
+We have solved for the implicit functions describing these trajectories, in Table 2.
+The numerically integrated solutions are plotted as solid black curves in SI Figures 1 and 2, where we have taken $p,q$ to have opposite sign.
+SI Fig 1 shows the periodic nature of the solutions with time, for the different subclasses of the model and corresponding constants of motion are plotted versus time in SI Fig 2, confirming their nature.
+SI Table 2 lists the fixed points of these equations and their stability.
 Each of the fixed points has a zero eigenvalue so, by the theorem of Hartman and Grobman \cite{Guckenheimer1983}, the nonlinear dynamics cannot be inferred from a linearized stability analysis.